Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ImplementationDataType instance which shall be mapped/connected on M1, we refer to the table shown in ﬁgure 5.39.
 The following rules apply:

-#@SECTION: 1.
-The cases where the ImplementationDataType is not allowed to set a prop
-erty but only “inherits” it from the ApplicationDataType are not relevant for compatibility.
+ 1. The cases where the ImplementationDataType is not allowed to set a prop erty but only “inherits” it from the ApplicationDataType are not relevant for compatibility.
 These attributes are simply not allowed in the Implementation DataType.

-#@SECTION: 2.
-In case that only the ImplementationDataType may “deﬁne” the property this
-deﬁnition shall ﬁt into the semantical requirements given by the Application DataType in order to make the two types compatible.
+ 2. In case that only the ImplementationDataType may “deﬁne” the property this deﬁnition shall ﬁt into the semantical requirements given by the Application DataType in order to make the two types compatible.

 This is namely important for the attribute baseType and is explained above in the rule for types of category VALUE.

-#@SECTION: 3.
-In case the ImplementationDataType may “add” a property it may only add
-but not change a property deﬁned by the ApplicationDataType (namely note, displayFormat, and swImplPolicy) in order to be compatible.
+3. In case the ImplementationDataType may “add” a property it may only add but not change a property deﬁned by the ApplicationDataType (namely note, displayFormat, and swImplPolicy) in order to be compatible.